PIH/openmrs-module-pihlesotho/README.md

 * mvn
 * docker

-# Basic instructions
+# Basic Lesotho SDK instructions

-These are basic instructions but can be added to later.
+These are basic SDK instructions (but should be expanded later).

 The [PIH EMR README](https://github.com/PIH/openmrs-distro-pihemr/blob/master/README.md) provides useful ideas, but the PIH EMR has a different distro (including war, modules, config, etc).